 You’ll get alerts about upcoming police checks, accidents, or road hazards, and information on gas prices along the way.
 The active community of Waze editors continually work to improve the data.

 Perhaps one of the most attractive features of Waze is the global reach of its userbase.
 Whether you’re driving in Melbourne, Los Angeles, or Taipei, you can find helpful, on-the-ground data that keeps you informed on the road.

 Since vans and RVs aren’t exactly known for their fuel economy, you’ll likely want to install Gas Buddy.
 With this app, you’ll get a comprehensive list of gas stations in an area, along with prices, which types of gas are available, and amenities like restrooms or convenience stores.

 For each station, you can read and add reviews, and suggest any edits to the information.
 You can also save the location of your favorite gas station, and quickly review the price range for a given area.

-You can save money with the company’s payment card as well, ranging from 5c/gallon with the free version to 20c/gallon (plus optional towing and repair services) with the monthly Plus or Premium subscriptions.
+You can save money with the company’s payment card as well, ranging from 5c/gallon with the free version to 20c/gallon (plus optional towing and repair services) with the monthly Premium subscription.

 The Gas Buddy site has a few extra tools that aren’t in the app, including price maps and charts, and a trip cost calculator.

 For vanlifers, Wi-Fi is important for everything from trip planning to working from the road.
-With Wi-Fi Finder, you can find free hotspots in your area, including those in hotels, cafes, and restaurants.
-These locations are all speed tested, verified, and pinned on a map to make them easier to find.
+With Wi-Fi Map, you can find free hotspots in your area, including those in hotels, cafes, and restaurants.
+These locations are all pinned on a map to make them easier to find.

 If you’re a vanlifer, you’re going to need to park your van.
 A lot.
 That’s where RVParky comes in, helping its users find parking spots in their area.
 The app covers RV parks, campgrounds, rest areas, gas stations, stores, and other places to stop for the night.